Dubsado vs HoneyBook: An Honest Comparison for 2026

 "Once it's set up, automation runs my entire client onboarding without me touching anything." -- Capterra verified reviewer

-HoneyBook: Automations 2.0 with notable trade-offs
+HoneyBook: Automations 2.0 with notable regressions

 However, the rebuild removed functionality users relied on.
-Project-date-based triggers -- which previously let one automation send reminders at 21 days, 7 days, and 1 day before a project date -- no longer work within a single automation.
+Project-date-based triggers, which previously let one automation send reminders at 21 days, 7 days, and 1 day before a project date, no longer work within a single automation.
 Each timing now requires a separate automation, tripling the management overhead.

 Automations require the Essentials plan ($59/month or $49/month annually) or higher.
 Starter plan users have no access.

-CRM and pipeline management
+How the CRM and pipeline compare

 HoneyBook: visual booking pipeline

 HoneyBook's CRM uses a visual pipeline that tracks inquiries from lead to booked.
-You see which leads need follow-up, which proposals are pending, and which clients have paid -- all in one view.
+You see which leads need follow-up, which proposals are pending, and which clients have paid, all in one view.
 Automations can trigger actions when leads reach specific pipeline stages.

 HoneyBook has the better CRM experience for booking-based businesses.
 The visual pipeline gives you instant clarity on where every lead stands.
 Dubsado's project-centric approach works well once clients are onboarded but lacks at-a-glance pipeline visibility during the sales phase.

-Scheduling and online booking
+How scheduling and online booking compare

-Dubsado
+Dubsado scheduling

 Catch: Scheduling is Premier plan only ($55/month or $525/year).
+If scheduling matters, you cannot stay on the Starter plan.

-HoneyBook
+HoneyBook scheduling

 Customizable booking links, Zoom and Google Meet integration, calendar sync, buffer times, client self-rescheduling, and round-robin distribution for teams on Premium.
 Paid appointment booking is supported.
+HoneyBook's scheduling integrates directly with its pipeline, so a booked call automatically moves the lead to the next stage.

 Catch: Scheduling requires Essentials ($59/month or $49/month annually) or higher.
+Starter plan users have no access to scheduling.

 Both platforms have improved their mobile apps significantly.